siegfriedkaidisch/bgw-exciton-plotter/README.md

 python plotdens.py
 ```

-The script prints progress and writes `density_m=xxx.cube` files, which can be loaded in visualization tools.
+The script prints progress and writes `density_m=xxx_e/h.cube` files, which can be loaded in visualization tools.

 ---